junqing-zhang/junqing-zhang.github.io/_posts/2023-09-30-blog-post-latex.md

 * [IEEE guideline](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/create-graphics-for-your-article/){:target="_blank"}

 ## Choose vector figure over bitmap
 It is strongly recommended to use vector figures for academic publication because of their good resolution.
 [Here](https://etc.usf.edu/techease/win/images/what-is-the-difference-between-bitmap-and-vector-images/){:target="_blank"} is a brief but good explanation about the difference between the bitmap and vector figures.

-Generate pdf or eps because they are vector figures.
+Generate **pdf** or **eps** because they are vector figures.

-It is fine to use png, jpg for photos.
+It is fine to use **png** or **jpg** for photos.

 ## Use PPT to Prepare Block Diagram
 PowerPoint can produce quite good look diagrams.
 There are lots of icons.
 Save the slides to pdf file.

+It is recommended to create a dedicated ppt file for each block diagram.
+In the PowerPoint, go to *Design -> Slide Size -> Customize Slide Size*, you make adjust the size of the slides to fit the diagram.
+In this way, you don't have to crop the pdf file saved from the ppt slide.

+## Use PPT to Annotate Matlab Figure
 It is usually quite difficult if you want to add annotation into the Matlab figure.
 This can be achieved via PowerPoint (with a few steps).
 1. Generate the Matlab figure
 2. Click Edit-> Copy Figure